leo-suo/3D-Viewer-Project/README.md

 ## License

 This project is licensed under the MIT License.

+**Important Notes:**
+- Environment variables must be prefixed with `VITE_` to be accessible in the application
+- The `.env` file should be added to `.gitignore` to keep sensitive tokens out of version control
+- After creating or modifying the `.env` file, restart the development server for changes to take effect